EssithAbertay/TALLMesh_multi_page/README.md

 ## Configuration

 1. API Keys: Use the sidebar in the application to manage API keys for different LLM providers.
-2. Azure Settings: If using Azure, configure the deployment settings in the application.
+2. Azure Settings: If using Azure, configure the deployment settings in the application (there is a dedicated page for Azure settings)

 ## Contributing